dassoop/Portfolio/README.md

 ## <a name = "web-applications"></a>Web Applications

+### MidiSwap
+Web application build to batch convert midi files from one cc mapping to another
+- Built for start up company and used as proof of concept, leading to a secured deal.
+- Built with SpringMVC and MySQL database.

+**Languages:** Javascript, Html, Css

+**Framework:** Express

+{% include youtubePlayer.html id="ipPXdNRYEMs" %}

+---
 ### Nursery Dashboard
 Internal web app built for Nursery supply company to track vendors and team members.
 - Built for start up company and used as proof of concept, leading to a secured deal.